casefoundation-private/resign-bot/Readme.md

 ### Other Features

 * Public feed of approved stories
-* Administrators and reviewers can manually flag inappropriate stories.
+* Administrators and reviewers can manually flag inappropriate stories
-* The system will also automatically flag submitted content if it contains bad language.
+* The system will also automatically flag submitted content if it contains bad language
 * Ability to set "embargo" schedules where new content is held from the public for a period such as over nights and weekends
 * CSV export of all submitted stories
 * Ability to reassign reviews